oluaseru/Android-QA-Engineer-Assignment/README.md

 # Android-QA-Engineer-Assignment

 I've created a few scenarios using an appium cucumber Java setup.
+I've stored the Recipe App within this project to make things easier.

 ## Project structure
 the main sections of the project are